 Podcast Tables Modular Sets 🧩

 You cannot beat the name of this company: “Podcast Tables.”
-They make modular tables– individual tables that can fit together to make a nice semi-circle structure for group podcasting. 🌈
+They make modular tables– individual tables that are shaped to fit together to make a nice semi-circle structure for group podcasting. 🌈

 Each individual table is equipped with “an outlet with 2 USB charging ports, 9 cable clips, and 4 desk grommets for cord and cable management.“

 The legs and frames are made out of metal with a black finish.
-The tops are made out of thick, butcherblock wood with different stains to choose from. 🟫
+The tops are made out of thick, butcherblock wood with different stains to choose from (mostly shades of brown). 🟫